peter88213/swapper/README.md

 ## Set up

-- Install the extension *swapper.oxt* either via double-clicking on the file in the Windows Explorer, or using the OpenOffice/LibreOffice Extension Manager.
+- Install the extension either via double-clicking on the downloaded file in the Windows Explorer, or using the OpenOffice/LibreOffice Extension Manager.
 - In *Writer*, go to **Tools > Customize** and assign a keyboard shortcut to the "swap_characters" subroutine.